To see the class Curriculum Maps for the academic year 2018/19 for each class, please see the links at the bottom of this page.

 A wide range of physical activities is enjoyed by both boys and girls each week.
 A course of swimming lessons is organised for Year 3 and 4 children in the Summer term at Farleigh School.
 Various sporting fixtures are organised and we take part in Rural Schools sporting events and local cluster events throughout the year.
 Every other year, our Year 5 and Year 6 children take part in Bike-ability, a programme that teaches how to ride a bicycle safely and about road safety awareness.
 In Year 5, the children undertake lessons in drug and alcohol use and abuse and in Year 6, a series of Sex Education lessons are taught.

 Currently, coaches from Lions in the Community and PH Sports Coaching are employed to run Breakfast Club, after school football, ball skills and netball clubs.
-We also have The Long Overdue Theatre School running a drama club for our younger children.
+We also have Stories and More running a drama club for our younger children.
 Members of the church community run a monthly Club called Seekers which aims to expand the children’s knowledge of the Bible through stories, drama, craft, baking and other fun activities.

 To help parents understand more about the curriculum, parents are invited to curriculum information sessions that run periodically throughout the year.
 Teachers will always meet with parents individually and parents can suggest a topic for a curriculum information session.
 The website itself provides a wealth of information about our curriculum but further inquiries can be made to the office in the first instance, if more information is required.